-- Address complex societal problems
+- Address difficult contemporary problems

 - Encourage and foster cooperation within an already strong faculty and staff